A Healthcare Professional Liability Forecast: Medical Services Sector

 - COVID remains a significant source of uncertainty for carriers in the HPL arena.
 Claim-related developments, as a result of COVID in the coming year, could have a significant impact on these forecasts.

 Ethos is a true specialist wholesale brokerage when it comes to HPL.
-If you have healthcare-related professional liability problems, give Ethos a call.
+If you have healthcare-related professional liability problems, we’ve got solutions for you.
+Give Ethos a call.